 You will need to send more than one in-app message to convert someone uninformed of a new product into an active user.
 A complete set of TOFU to BOFU messages will be required.
 At that, your first communication will likely have an educational tone of voice rather than a call to immediate conversions.

-For example, Payit starts its product promo campaigns with considerate in-app messages.
+For example, Payit starts its fintech marketing campaigns with considerate in-app messages.

 Such in-app messages might be later followed by push notifications with more direct CTAs.